Membership connects individuals to state and national resources that foster community, improve quality of life and support advocacy for veterans.

 National PVA Events

-Nationwide conferences, sports competitions, and leadership events hosted by Paralyzed Veterans of America
+National conferences, leadership events, and adaptive sports clinics and competitions hosted by Paralyzed Veterans of America

 Peer Support

-Regular updates to keep members informed about benefits, events, advocacy efforts, and chapter news
+Regular updates to keep members informed about benefits, advocacy efforts and chapter news